The English Curriculum Area subjects:

 Pupils at Llanidloes High School are enjoying the benefits of extended curriculum options in Science.

 Following changes to the curriculum in Science at Llanidloes High School pupils in years 7 and 8 are learning science through topic-based modules which are rich with practical tasks to consolidate the scientific ideas being encountered.

-- Route B -three year study with Biology, Chemistry and Physics being taught as individual subjects but GCSE qualification combined to provide a Double Award Science qualification (equivalent to two GCSE grades)
+- Route A – Biology, Chemistry and Physics being taught as individual subjects but GCSE qualification combined to provide a Double Award Science qualification (equivalent to two GCSE grades)

-- Route C -three year program of study with Dual Entry into a Science Entry Level Certificate in Science AND entry into the same Double Award qualification as above (for those pupils who are suitable).
+- Route B – Dual Entry into a Science Entry Level Certificate in Science AND entry into Level 2 NCFE Understanding Nutrition.

 The above options will give pupils the opportunity to fulfil their potential in Science by following the most suitable route, allowing an integrated progression onto further study at A level or into vocational education.

 Aside from the academic experiences on offer in Science at Llanidloes High School we also offer a practical STEM (Science Technology, Engineering and Mathematics) Club.
 There also exists a close association with various external agencies including Techniquest, Aberystwyth and Bangor Universities, Institute of Physics, Royal Societies of Biology and Chemistry, who work with us to enhance and promote science through practical projects and experiences at all levels from year 7 to year 13.